Rental, hiring and real estate services industry

 Taxation

-The rental, hiring and real estate services industry have specific Goods and Services Tax (GST) measures.
-Know your GST obligations and register with the Australian Taxation Office (ATO) to ensure you can claim your GST credits.
+Rental, hiring and real estate businesses have specific goods and services tax (GST) measures.
+It’s important that you know your GST obligations and to make sure you register with the Australian Taxation Office (ATO) to ensure you can claim your GST credits.

 Visit the ATO website to learn more about the GST requirements for the rental, hiring and real estate services industry: